complex64/protoc-gen-dynamodb/proto/README.md

 # Usage

-Import `options.proto` from your `.proto` files and set options to control what `protoc-gen-go-dynamodb` generates.
+Import `options.proto` from your `.proto` files and set options to control what `protoc-gen-dynamodb` generates.

 ```proto
 import "ddb/options.proto";